 The fact that the airline is providing humanitarian aid was initially promising to the victims of the plane crash, as it is a sign that the company intends to assist the injured passengers at least to some degree.
 But shortly after it was announced that the company was offering the compensation, the situation took a turn for the worse.

 In a legal filing in U.S. District Court in San Francisco response to the first lawsuit stemming from the plane crash at SFO, the company denied responsibility for the passengers’ damages and even went as far to say that passengers contributed to their own injuries.
 All of this despite the fact that the airline had made the initial offer of $10,000 to compensate victims of the crash.

 Attorney Chris Davis Provides Legal Insight

-Attorney Chris Davis, who founded Seattle-based Davis Law Group, P.S. and has represented countless accident victims in Washington state, says that the airline’s response to the plane crash is not surprising to him in the least.
+Attorney Chris Davis, who leads the team of Seattle personal injury lawyers at Davis Law Group, P.S. and has represented countless accident victims in Washington state, says that the airline’s response to the plane crash is not surprising to him in the least.